Flipper-Community/flipper-community-wiki/README.md

 If you'd like to contribute to this wiki, you may fork the repo and offer your changes as a pull request

 # Technical docs
-This wiki is built using the mkdocs builder
+This wiki is built using the mkdocs builder using the material theme

 # tl;dr How to Guides